-Daily - must be scheduled in advance for specific days with drop-off and pick-up times; dependent on slot availability; payment is due in advance for scheduled days (child not attending will not be reimbursed); reserved days are not guaranteed until payment is made; late pick-up fees apply to this position
+Daily - must be scheduled in advance for specific days with drop-off and pick-up times; dependent on slot availability; payment is due in advance for scheduled days (child not attending will not be reimbursed & no makeup days); reserved days are not guaranteed until payment is made; late pick-up fees also apply to this position

-There will be a registration fee equal to 2 weeks tuition due at the time of enrollment and to hold your spot.
-This fee will be split up with the first half credited to the first week of care and the second half credited for the last week of care.
-Whether you give a 2 week notice or not, one week will still need to be paid.
-This registration fee is non-refundable.
-I will only hold a slot for two weeks after the registration fee has been paid.
-If the start date is more than two weeks after enrollment, then remaining tuition will be due to hold the slot for your child until they start.
-If the registration fee and/or tuition for holding the slot aren't paid, then the slot is not guaranteed and I will be trying to fill the slot with another child.
+There will be a registration fee equal to 3 weeks tuition due at the time of enrollment and to hold your spot.
+This fee will be split up with covering the first week of care and the remaining amount credited toward the last two weeks of care.
+Whether you give a 2 week notice or not, and whether your child attends or not, any remaining amount due for last two weeks will still need to be paid.
+Daily care will have a registration fee equal to three times the amount of the daily rate.
+A portion of the fee will go toward the first day in care, and the remaining amount will go towards the last two days in care.
+This registration fee is non-refundable, even if tuition is overpaid.

+I will only hold a slot for two weeks after our interview to give you time to give notice elsewhere, if needed.
+If the slot isn't available and/or needed until a later date, we will have an agreed upon date the registration fee is due and when tuition will start accruing no matter the start date.
+If the registration fee and/or tuition for holding the slot aren't paid, then the slot is not guaranteed and I will be interviewing to fill the slot with another child.
 This includes holding a slot for an infant.
-Payments already made are non-refundable if you decide that care isn't needed.
-If care is terminated, there will be no reimbursement, and if it is after the two week trial period, then the one week of the last two weeks will still be due.

-Daily care will have a registration fee equal to twice the amount of the daily rate.
-Half the fee will go toward the first day in care, and the other half will go towards the last day in care.
-In the event of termination without a written 2 weeks notice, tuition and registration fee will not be refunded.

-For families who will need to remove your child for the summer and be guaranteed a slot to return in the fall, or families who need to hold a slot for a new infant, you will need to pay a holding fee equal to 2 weeks tuition.
+Payments already made are non-refundable if you decide that care isn't needed at any time.
+Again, if care is terminated by either of us, there will be no reimbursement or credit of tuition or registration fee, and if it is after the two week trial period, then any remaining tuition will still be due.
+Any unpaid tuition plus late fees will be owed by the last day of care.
+For families who will need to remove your child for the summer and be guaranteed a slot to return in the fall, or families who need to hold a slot for a new infant, you will need to pay a holding fee equal to 3 weeks tuition.
 This fee is simply to ensure you have a slot on an agreed upon date at time of paying.
 Any changes in start date may require full tuition to continue to hold the slot.
+Being allowed to hold a slot may change with prior notice if I can not fill the slots during this time if needed.
+Removing a child from a normal slot may also mean that the normal slot may not always be available when needed and it will be your responsibility, not mine, to make arrangements for alternate care until it's available.
+The current family in the slot will have priority for the slot.
+The other option would be to pay for normal slot continuously to guarantee slot when needed.